CaliforniaHerps.com

 A Northern Alligator Lizard with a freshly detached tail.

-A Western Red-tailed Skink dropped its tail to distract me from trying to catch it.
-The trick worked - I ignored the skink and filmed the tail and its writhing distracting motion, some of which you can see in this short video.
+This short video shows what happened after a Western Red-tailed Skink dropped its tail to distract me from trying to catch it.
+The trick worked - I ignored the skink and filmed the tail and its writhing distracting motion.

 In this short video, the detached tail of a California legless lizard wriggles rapidly, looking like a living creature, until it gradually slows down.
 This illustrates how a lizard can drop its tail to distract a predator then crawl away to safety while the predator chases the tail.
 The lizard and tail parts are seen to the right.
 Adult, with detached tail, Riverside County (This tail was not removed intentionally, it was unexpectedly dropped by the lizard when it was stressed from being handled.
 My sincere apologies to the lizard...)
 The body end of the detached tail - Left The detached tail - Right The body end of the detached tail - Left The detached tail - Right